Daniel-Git-Hub/ENGG3000_T6/README.md

 ## How to use / Installation

-From the library manager (in the Arduino IDE either Ctrl+Shift+I or Sketch->Include Library->Manage Libraries) search for 'encoder' and install the one writtern by 'Paul Stoff Regen'
+From the library manager (in the Arduino IDE either Ctrl+Shift+I or Sketch->Include Library->Manage Libraries) search for 'encoder' and **install the one written by 'Paul Stoffregen'**

 Copy each of the folders with Lib in there name into your Docuements/Arduino/libraries folder